-- The levels and structure of remuneration shall be sufficient to attract, retain, and motivate competent personnel for the realization of the Company's mission of "Commit to new business creation and jointly shape the future." - Remuneration shall motivate our directors, etc. to commit to an increase in corporate value and the improvement of not only short-term financial results, but also medium- to longterm results. - Given the Company's business nature of being an investment company managing funds investing in unlisted companies, the remuneration of Directors, etc. executing company business shall reflect fund management performance. - With the aim of gaining stakeholders' trust, the remuneration plan shall be transparent, fair and rationalized, determined through an appropriate and transparent process. - The plan shall also be designed to prevent fraud and over-emphasis on short-term performance.
+- The levels and structure of remuneration shall be sufficient to attract, retain, and motivate competent personnel for the realization of the Company's purpose of "Fueling perpetual growth; investing in bold visions" and its mission of "Commit to new business creation and jointly shape the future." - Remuneration shall motivate our Directors, etc. to commit to an increase in corporate value and the improvement of not only short-term financial results, but also medium- to longterm results. - Given the Company's business nature of being an investment company managing funds investing in unlisted companies, the remuneration of Directors, etc. executing company business shall reflect fund management performance. - With the aim of gaining stakeholders' trust, the remuneration plan shall be transparent, fair and rationalized, determined through an appropriate and transparent process. - The plan shall also be designed to prevent fraud and over-emphasis on short-term performance.